- U.S.* citizen.

 Two new Global Scholarships will be available to candidates from any country that is not an existing Rhodes jurisdiction.

-Stanford Campus Deadline for Global Rhodes applicants is June 1st, 2018.
+Stanford Campus Deadline for Global Rhodes applicants is June 1st, 2018 (TBA for 2019).
 Please contact Diane Murk for more details on the Stanford application process.

 The Rhodes Scholarship has a campus process and requires a Stanford endorsement.
 Therefore, you need to be aware of two deadlines: a campus deadline and a national deadline.
-The campus deadline is in mid-August and the national deadline in early October.
+The campus deadline is typically in mid-July and the national deadline typically in early October.
 The application process is lengthy and requires many months of preparation.

 Should I apply?